bravasoftware/django-page-blocks/README.md

 The code is still under active development and is very much in an alpha state (hence the lack of documentation.
 As always, pull requests and feedback welcome.

+**CAUTION** django-page-blocks 0.4 includes an overhaul to the internationalization support in the library, with it moving from a per block to per field option.
+It's not a breaking change and won't affect sites already using django-page-blocks < 0.4 if you have only been using one language.
+For existing multi-language sites, as the language field is stripped from the existing blocks, they will be merged into the same page so you will need to do some editing.

 ## Getting Started